RyanEdwards1/Tasks/Life Cycles.md

 #### Risk analysis requires highly specific expertise.
 #### Project’s success is highly dependent on the risk analysis phase

+### How Risk Is Managed

+#### The spiral model is a risk driven model which means that the overall success of a project highly depends on the risks analysis phase.
+Risk analysis requires specific expertise on every iteration.
+Firstly, it seems this model is complicated and hard to run but this model has its strong sides.
+#### For example, there’s a possibility to add some additional functionality at the last stages of product development.
+Since risk monitoring and regular expertise are core characteristics of this approach, the overall project becomes more transparent

 ## Prototyping